Zipheir/srfi-258/pre-srfi.md

 ### MIT/GNU Scheme

-* generate-uninterned-symbol
-* string->uninterned-symbol

-Notes: generate-uninterned-symbol is functionally equivalent to the gensym procedures of other implementations.
-It may take an *object* argument which is used in several ways.
-A string or symbol argument is used as a prefix.
 No way to tell interned and uninterned symbols apart.

-### Racket

-Racket provides a `gensym` procedure which returns an uninterned symbol.
-It accepts an optional prefix argument, which may be a string or a symbol.

-### TinySCHEME

-TinySCHEME provides a `gensym` procedure which returns an interned symbol.
+Uninterned symbols are unreadable.

 # Implementation